KenjiAu-Creator/C-PracticeProblems/README.md

-# C# Problems
+# C# Introduction Problems

-These problems are taken from the C# Introduction - Decisions, Iteration & Encapsulation document provided by TechCareers.
+These problems are taken from the C# Introduction - Decisions, Iteration & Encapsulation document provided by the TechCareers Software Developer Training program through the University of Alberta.